 ESSA BLOG!
 The Center on Enhancing Early Learning Outcomes (CEELO) is proud to partner with New America on a blog series highlighting early learning opportunities and challenges under the Every Student Succeeds Act.
 Check out our first blog posts on the ESSA and Early Learning Blog.

-NEWLY UPDATED (August 2017) – Every Student Succeeds Act and Opportunities to Prioritize Early Learning Goals: State Scan.
-The purpose of this month’s ESSA and Early Education scan is to identify when final state plans will be posted, and determine the state’s plans for implementing their ESSA goals.
+NEWLY UPDATED (October 2017) – Every Student Succeeds Act and Opportunities to Prioritize Early Learning Goals: State Scan.
+CEELO has reviewed all 50 states’ department of education websites for updates on information related to ESSA state plans and implementation.
+The purpose of this month’s ESSA and Early Education scan is to provide updated information on all states that have posted final state plans, and to indicate the states that have posted implementation guidance or resources for districts.
 This document includes:

 WEBINAR (March 21, 2017 | 3:00-4:30 pm EDT) – Leading the Way: How States Are Addressing Early Learning Under ESSA.
 Cohosted by REL Southwest and the Center on Enhancing Early Learning Outcomes (CEELO), this webinar will provide participants with resources, examples, and strategies for including early learning in their ESSA state plans.
 The intended audience includes state administrators responsible for ESSA state plans and state and district early childhood administrators.
 State leaders from Arkansas, Louisiana, Michigan, and Washington will describe their strategies for integrating the following key policy areas that research shows help reduce achievement gaps for young children: